 NB.
 There may also be a requirement under law to make a referral to the Disclosure and Barring Service (DBS) who hold the lists of people barred from working with children and adults at risk - this will require discussion with the LADO (please note that LADO's exist only in England - other nations should use the usual channels of communication with children's services or their equivalent).
+LADO or DO (or other).
+Each local authority may call its key person or team something different.
+The most common term is Local Authority Designated Officer (LADO).
+Some authorities use Designated Officer (DO).
+Other authorities (eg Rotherham) operate without a LADO or DO but have a different designated person/team.
+When using this term, please ensure that you are using the correct terminology for your local authority.

-For Wales, click this link - https://thirtyoneeight.org/get-help/safeguarding-manual/wales/7-responding-to-concerns/
+For Wales, click this link - https://thirtyoneeight.org/get- help/safeguardingmanual/wales/7-responding-to-concerns/ 3.
+Prevention Safe and Secure - Standards 3 and 4